centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-apimanagement.md

 |:-----------------------------|:-------------------|:------|
 | apimanagement.requests.count | Number of requests | count |

-> You can filter the type of requests (eg. failed or successful requests) with the "FILTERDIMENSION" Macro.
+> You can filter the type of requests (eg. failed or successful requests) with the "FILTERDIMENSION" service Macro.

 <!--END_DOCUSAURUS_CODE_TABS-->